Acute kidney injury

 - any other medical conditions

-- any medication that's been taken in the past week, as some medicines can cause AKI
+- any medicine that's been taken in the past week, as some medicines can cause AKI

 An ultrasound scan should reveal if the cause is a blockage in the urinary system, such as an enlarged prostate or bladder tumour.